-In closing he warned us that the material was labeled "Top Secret" and that we were not at liberty to discuss it.
+In closing he warned us that the material was tabeled "Top Secret" and that we were not at liberty to discuss it.

 So we were not surprised when at the group briefing on the day of my first mission to China, the 9th of May, 1952, the Group Executive officer told us that we would carry one external fuel tank and one germ bomb into Northeast China.
 The signal for dropping would be given by the individual flight leaders and the target area was the industrial area just west of Penchihu and Tangchiachuangtzu, southeast of Mukden.
 Although the mission would be carried out north of the Yalu River, he stated, we were to report at debriefing that the mission was carried out as assigned-south of the Yalu River-even though we had dropped the germ bombs in China.
-He explained that this was for the records, since we wern't actually at war with the F-80 group located at Suwon, and the F-51 group thought-why should we have a substitute of the F-80 group located at Suwon, and the F-51 group posed to be fighter pilots, and that's too far to have to go with only one external fuel tank.
+He explained that this was for the records, since we wern't actually at war with China.

+When we were told at group briefing that we were to drop germ bombs north of the Yalu River in China, I had a selfish feeling about it at first.
+I thought-why should we have to bomb?
+We're supposed to be fighter pilots, and that's too far to have to go with only one external fuel tank.
 Why doesn't the Air Force use bombers to do the bombing?
 But my sense of discipline told me I should carry out the order as the rest of the pilots were doing and so I just let it go at that.